Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

 - [x] in all caps with underscores separating words -- e.g. `MAX_VALUE = 255`
 - [ ] in mixed case without using underscores to separate words -- e.g. `MaxValue = 255`

+Use an uppercase single letter, word, or words.
+Separate words with underscores to improve readability.
 [Reference](https://realpython.com/python-pep8/)

 #### Q51.
 Describe the functionality of a deque.